centreon/centreon-documentation/en/integrations/plugin-packs/procedures/cloud-aws-ec2.md

 ### Plugin dependencies

-To interact with Amazon APIs, you can use either use awscli binary or paws, a perl AWS SDK (recommended).
-You must install it on every poller that will monitor AWS resources.
+To interact with Amazon APIs, you can use either use the *awscli* binary provided by Amazon or *paws*, a Perl AWS SDK (recommended).
+You must install it on every poller expected to monitor AWS resources.

-**Warning** At the moment it is not possible to use perl-Paws if you are using a proxy to reach AWS Cloudwatch APIs.
+> **Warning** For now, it is not possible to use *paws* if you are using a proxy to reach AWS Cloudwatch APIs.

 <!--DOCUSAURUS_CODE_TABS-->